pism/pism/doc/sphinx/installation/common-problems.rst

    in particular.

-- Note that the PISM build system uses ``ncgen`` from the NetCDF package to generate the configuration file ``pism_config.nc``.
+- Note that the PISM build system uses ``ncgen`` from the NetCDF package to generate the configuration file |config-file|.
 This means that a working NetCDF installation is required on both the "host" and the "target" systems when cross-compiling PISM.

 - Some systems support static libraries only.
 To build PISM statically and tell CMake not